lucasmoten/pizero-minipitft/README.md

 * https://api.coingecko.com/api/v3/simple/price?ids=bitcoin&vs_currencies=usd

-  This endpoint is the [Powered by CoinGecko API](https://www.coingecko.com/en), and provides for the current price of Bitcoion in USD.
+  This endpoint is the [Powered by CoinGecko API](https://www.coingecko.com/en), and provides for the current price of Bitcoin in USD.
 This is checked once every 5 minutes and used for both the roller coaster guy display, as well as the sats per fiat unit display.

 ## Download the Script and files